John A. Wickham Jr.

-John Adams Wickham Jr. (born June 25, 1928) is a retired United States Army general who served as the United States Army Chief of Staff from 1983 to 1987.
+John Adams Wickham Jr. (25 June 1928 – 11 May 2024) was a United States Army general who served as the United States Army Chief of Staff from 1983 to 1987.

 Early life and education

-Wickham was born on June 25, 1928, in Dobbs Ferry, New York.
+Wickham was born on 25 June 1928, in Dobbs Ferry, New York.
 He graduated from the United States Military Academy in 1950, where he later served as a social sciences instructor, from 1956 to 1960.

 Military career

 Upon graduation from the Military Academy in 1950, Wickham was commissioned a second lieutenant and assigned to the 18th Infantry Regiment and then the 6th Infantry Regiment in West Berlin.
 He served as a platoon leader and company executive officer in the 511th Airborne Infantry Regiment and served as an aide-de-camp to the commander in the 37th Infantry Division and 10th Infantry Division.
 He received master's degrees in economics and government from Harvard University and was a graduate of the National War College and Armed Forces Staff College.

 Wickham then served as operations officer of the 1st Battle Group, 5th Cavalry Regiment, in South Korea, and was executive officer to Chief of Staff of the United States Army, General Harold Johnson.
 Later he commanded in combat the 5th Battalion, 7th Cavalry Regiment, 1st Cavalry Division in South Vietnam, where he was seriously wounded by a satchel charge explosive.
 He made his way to a foxhole and continued to command his men.
 On his way there he was hit 15 times by AK-47 fire.
 The NVA eventual called off the attack.
 Wickham was put up for the Distinguished Service Cross but received the Silver Star for his actions that day.
 Wickham spent over a year in the hospital recovering.
 He later commanded the 1st Brigade, 3rd Infantry Division in West Germany.

 Wickham returned to South Vietnam as the Deputy Chief of Staff, Military Assistance Command, Vietnam.
 He then commanded the 101st Airborne Division, was director of the Joint Staff of the Joint Chiefs of Staff, and afterward, as a four-star general, became Commander in Chief of the United Nations Command and Commander of the United States Forces Korea and Eighth Army in South Korea.